AdoboPeanuts/Classification_Homework/README.md

 Q1.
 Which model had the best balanced accuracy score?

-    A: The Easy Ensemble Classifier has the best balanced accuracy score at 99.32%
+    A: The Easy Ensemble Classifier has the best balanced accuracy score at 93.17%

 Q2.
 Which model had the best recall score?

-    A: The Easy Ensemble Classifier has the best recall score at 99.28%
+    A: The Easy Ensemble Classifier has the best recall score at 94.24%

 Q3.
 Which model had the best geometric mean score?

-    A: The Easy Ensemble Classifier has the best geometric mean score at 99.32%.
+    A: The Easy Ensemble Classifier has the best geometric mean score at 93.16%.

 Q4.
 What are the top three features?

     A: The top three features initialized by the Balanced Random Forest Classifier;

         i.
-Debt to income (21.79%)
+Total Recall Principal (7.6%)

         ii.
-Interest Rate (19.59%)
+Last Payment Amount (6.8%)

         iii.
-Borrower Income (16.88%)
+Total Payment (5.7%)

 ---